wrkode/beskar7/README.md

-# Beskar7: Cluster API Infrastructure Provider for Bare Metal
+# Beskar7: Cluster API Infrastructure Provider for Immutable Bare Metal

 Beskar7 is a Kubernetes operator that implements the Cluster API infrastructure provider contract for managing bare-metal machines using the Redfish API.
 It allows you to provision and manage the lifecycle of Kubernetes clusters on physical hardware directly through Kubernetes-native APIs.